Battle of the Catalaunian Plains: Battle

 Upon learning of the invasion, the magister utriusque militiae Flavius Aetius moved his army rapidly from Italy to Gaul.
 According to Sidonius Apollinaris, he was leading a force consisting of "few and sparse auxiliaries without one regular soldier."
-The insignificant number of Roman troops reported is probably due to the fact the majority of Aetius' army was stationed in Gaul, combined with Sidonius' need to embellish the account in favor of Avitus.
+The insignificant number of Roman troops reported is probably due to the fact the majority of Aetius' army was stationed in Gaul, combined with Sidonius' need to embellish the account in favour of Avitus.
 Aetius immediately attempted to persuade Theodoric I, king of the Visigoths, to join him.
 Allegedly, Theodoric learned how few troops Aetius had with him and decided it was wiser to wait and oppose the Huns in his own lands, so Aetius then turned to the former Praetorian Prefect of Gaul, Avitus, for help.
 According to tradition, Avitus was not only able to persuade Theodoric to join the Romans, but also a number of other wavering barbarian residents in Gaul.
-The coalition assembled at Arles before moving to meet the Goths at Toulouse, and the army was supplied by Tonantius Ferreolus, who had been preparing for a Hunnic attack for a few years.
-The combined army then marched to Aurelianum (present-day Orléans), reaching that city on June 14.
+The coalition assembled at Arelate (Arles) before moving to meet the Goths at Tolosa (Toulouse), and the army was supplied by Tonantius Ferreolus, who had been preparing for a Hunnic attack for a few years.
+The combined army then marched to Aurelianum (present-day Orléans), reaching that city on 14 June.

 From Aurelianum, Aetius and his coalition pursued Attila, who was leaving Gaul with the majority of his objectives completed.
 According to Jordanes, the night before the main battle, some of the Franks allied with the Romans encountered a band of the Gepids loyal to Attila and engaged them in a skirmish.
 Jordanes' recorded number of 15,000 dead on either side for this skirmish is not verifiable.
 Attila had set up a tactical delay along his route of retreat in order to keep Aetius from catching him before he arrived at a suitable battlefield location.
-The two forces at last met somewhere on the Catalaunian Fields circa June 20, a date first proposed by J. B. Bury and since accepted by many, although some authors have proposed the first week of July or September 27.
-The date of the battle can be secured to June by the entries of Hydatius' chronicle, which places it in-between the appearance and disappearance of Halley's Comet.
+The two forces at last met somewhere on the Catalaunian Plains circa 20 June, a date first proposed by J. B. Bury and since accepted by many, although some authors have proposed the first week of July or 27 September.
+The date of the battle can be secured to June by the entries of Hydatius' chronicle, which places it between the appearance and disappearance of Halley's Comet.